joshgillies/node-matrix-importer/README.md

 ## Motivation

-`node-matrix-importer` aims to provide a utility for both generation and optimisation of asset XML manifests as expected by Squiz Matrix' "[Import Assets from XML Tool]".
+`node-matrix-importer` aims to provide a utility for both generation and optimization of asset XML manifests as expected by Squiz Matrix' "[Import Assets from XML Tool]".

 Currently the only way of generating an import.xml is either by exporting an